techidaily/site-article-tips/source/_posts/new-in-2024-castwithease-how-to-make-livestreaming-your-podcast-effortless.md

 ![](https://images.wondershare.com/assets/images-common/icon-note.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/oeSN3u4fO9M?si=Ua3Hzcil6u6akDgY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 **Note:** It'll be better to choose an indoor environment because there is too much uncertainty for outdoor places.
 For example, you must be aware of people passing by while live streaming a podcast in a quiet park corner.
 It will be difficult for you to focus.
 Additionally, an indoor venue can better absorb ambient noise.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/fHWdQw1gRyI?si=ve9wZnPupiooLThG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 5\.
 Carefully Choosing a Live Stream Platform